 Chabon’s novel, The Amazing Adventures of Kavalier & Clay, was selected by the American Library Association as one of the Notable Books of 2000 and won the New York Society Library Prize for Fiction, the Bay Area Book Reviewers Award, the Commonwealth Club Gold Medal, and the Pulitzer Prize.
-The book has also been adapted for the stage by the Book-It Repertory Theatre in Seattle, and the Folio Society has published an edition illustrated by Chris Samnee.
+The book has been adapted for the stage by the Book-It Repertory Theatre in Seattle, and the Folio Society published an edition illustrated by Chris Samnee.
+Chabon and Ayelet Waldman are also adapting it for a limited series that will be shown on Showtime.
 His New York Times bestselling novel, The Yiddish Policemen's Union, won both the Nebula Award and Hugo Award for Best Novel.
 His other novels include Gentlemen of the Road, Telegraph Avenue, and Moonglow.
 Moonglow was awarded the California Book Award's Gold Medal as well as the Jewish Book Council's 2016 Modern Literary Achievement Award "for his general contribution to modern Jewish literature, including his most recent work, Moonglow."

 Chabon's short story collections are A Model World and Other Stories and Werewolves In Their Youth.
 Chabon's essay collections include Maps & Legends, Manhood for Amateurs: The Pleasures & Regrets of a Husband, Father & Son, and most recently, Pops: Fatherhood in Pieces.
 His young adult novel, Summerland, won the 2003 Mythopoeic Fantasy Award for Children’s Literature.
 His children’s book, The Astonishing Secret of Awesome Man was illustrated by Jake Parker.
 He has also created a series of graphic novels titled Michael Chabon Presents The Amazing Adventures of the Escapist.
 Chabon’s story "Son of the Wolfman" was chosen for the 1999 O. Henry collection and for a National Magazine Award.
 Chabon’s novella The Final Solution was awarded the 2005 National Jewish Book Award and also the 2003 Aga Khan Prize for Fiction by The Paris Review.
 He edited, with Ayelet Waldman, Kingdom of Olives and Ash: Writers Confront the Occupation, a book of essays about 50 years of Israeli occupation in Palestine.
 Chabon and Waldman also edited an anthology in celebration of the 100th anniversary of the American Civil Liberties Union titled Fight of the Century: Writers Reflect on 100 Years of Landmark ACLU Cases (Avid Reader Press/Simon & Schuster, January 21, 2020).
 His newest book of essays is Bookends: Collected Intros and Outros.

 Chabon has also written a number of screenplays, including John Carter, and teleplays (sharing story credit for Spiderman 2).
 Most recently he co-wrote (with Ayelet Waldman and Susannah Grant) Unbelievable, an eight-episode Netflix limited series based on The Marshall Project and ProPublica Pulitzer Prize-winning December 2015 article, “An Unbelievable Story of Rape.”
-He also scripted Star Trek Discovery: Calypso, and is executive producer, writer, and show runner for a new Star Trek series titled Star Trek: Picard starring Patrick Stewart.
+He also scripted Star Trek Discovery: Calypso, and is executive producer, writer, and show runner for the Star Trek series titled Star Trek: Picard starring Patrick Stewart.
+Chabon will remain with Star Trek: Picard until he transitions to full-time showrunner of Showtime’s The Adventures of Kavalier and Clay.
 Michael Chabon has also collaborated with acclaimed music producer Mark Ronson as lyricist for Ronson’s album titled Uptown Special.

 Try refreshing the page or contact us if the problem persists.